-\Maximum per sample at 64,800,000 particles per sq.km in the eastern Mediterranean
+Maximum per sample at 64,800,000 particles per sq.km in the eastern Mediterranean

-Water circulation is the main driver of marine litter in the Mediterranean.
+Water circulation is the main driver for marine litter distribution in the Mediterranean.
 However, the role of currents can be very complex intervening also on the distribution of species that may be affected by marine litter.
-The main patterns of aggregation observed are characterised by areas with high density of marine litter, that is starting to be fairly well described, as well as the phenomena of strandings, surface transport or accumulation of litter at sea (Mansui et al., 2014; Pham et al., 2014).
+The main patterns of aggregation observed are characterized by areas with a high density of marine litter, that is starting to be fairly well described, as well as the phenomena of strandings, surface transport or accumulation of litter at sea (Mansui et al., 2014; Pham et al., 2014).

 Marine litter in the Mediterranean can have a great variety of shapes, colours and material composition.
-Besides the cigarette butts found on beaches, the most common marine litter items in the Mediterranean are plastic packaging, bottles and caps, and to a lesser extent metal cans and glass bottles.
+Besides the cigarette butts found on beaches, the most common marine litter items in the Mediterranean are plastic bags, bottles and caps, food packaging and to a lesser extent metal beverage cans and glass bottles.
 The objects found indicate a predominance of land-origin waste resulting mainly from leisure/tourist activities (ARCADIS, 2014) and increase markedly during and after the tourist season.
-However, out at sea and on the seabed, certain parts of the Mediterranean are more affected by fisheries related marine litter, constituting a major risk of entrapment/entanglement for marine fauna.
+However, out at sea and on the seafloor, certain parts of the Mediterranean are more affected by fisheries-related marine litter, constituting a major risk of entrapment/entanglement for marine fauna.

-Marine litter can persist for long periods in the marine environment due to the slow decomposition rate, based on processes of abrasion (mechanical), heat, chemical and biological photo-degradation that can slow down at sea in the dark, and where there are low levels of oxygen.
+Marine litter can persist for long periods of time in the marine environment due to the slow decomposition rate, based on processes of abrasion (mechanical), heat, chemical and biological photo-degradation that can slow down at sea when in the dark, and where there are low levels of oxygen.
 Until now, there is little data available on the degradation and standard tests are still necessary.
-One of the more common phenomena for degradation is fragmentation, leading to the presence of micro-plastics (smaller than 5mm), even potentially of nano-plastics less than a micron in size.
-Little is known about the impacts of plastic little particles on marine organisms, and the rate of entanglement of marine species in these particles seems small; however their ingestion could be the source of more substantial effects that should be taken into consideration when monitoring.
+One of the more common phenomena for degradation is fragmentation, leading to the presence of micro-plastics (smaller than 5 mm), even potentially of nano-plastics less than a micron in size.
+Little is known about the impacts of small plastic particles on marine organisms, and the rate of entanglement of marine species in these particles seems small; however, their ingestion could be the source of more substantial effects that should be taken into consideration when monitoring.
 So far, there is a lack of validated research methodologies and data to assess their concentration levels and the real environmental impacts, particularly related to the smaller litter particles.

-Fishing gear (mesh nets, trammel nets, ghost nets, pots and traps) when damaged or used may be thrown away or abandoned by fishermen, or may broke up and thus being dispersed by storms.
+Fishing gear (gillnets, trammel nets, ghost nets, pots and traps) when damaged or worn out may be thrown away or abandoned by fishermen, or broken and dispersed by storms.
 Some of this fishing gear may continue to catch and kill marine organisms (fishes and crustaceans, of commercial value or not, birds, mammals and marine turtles) for months, even years, until they totally degrade (UNEP/MAP, 2015b).
-The results of a recent regional survey carried out in 12 non-European Mediterranean countries by UNEP/MAP/MEDPOL (UNEP/MAP, 2015b) indicate that abandoned ghost nets and fishing gear are considered as a problem by 71% of fishermen, skippers and sailors, who are also aware of the environmental harm and specific impacts they engender.
-Although the rates of gear loss are low, the risk of impact still remains significant, with mesh net fishing being very common throughout the Mediterranean basin with over 20,000 boats involved in this kind of fishing (http://firms.fao.org/firms/fishery/761/en.).
+The results of a recent regional survey carried out in 12 non-European Mediterranean countries by UN Environment/ MAP and its MEDPOL programme (UNEP/MAP, 2015b) indicate that abandoned ghost nets and fishing gear are considered as a problem by 71% of fishermen, skippers and sailors, who are also aware of the environmental harm and specific impacts they cause.
+Although the rates of gear loss are low, the risk of impact still remains significant, with gillnet fishing being very common throughout the Mediterranean basin with over 20,000 boats involved in this kind of fishing1.